Jbleezy/BO2-Reimagined/README.md

 #### Acidgat
 * Kills on any round in 1-2 bursts
-* Increased clip ammo from 3 to 4
 * Increased player damage from 10 to 15
 * Increased move speed while aiming from 100% to 200% (same as Blundergat)
 * Decreased explosion radius by 50%
+* Increased projectile count from 3 to 4
 * Projectiles fire all at once
 * Projectiles fire in a straight line
 * Projectiles no longer seek toward zombies